Testing for Cations

 - 5Put the tip of the wire into a flame and see what color it turns.Advertisement

 These are the colors you will see for different ions:

 Sodium Hydroxide Test for Cations

 Add several drops of sodium hydroxide (NaOH) solution to the solution being tested.
-If a coloured precipitate is formed then stop and find out what the cation is.
-If a white precipitate forms then continue to add NaOH to it and observe whether the precipitate dissolves.
+If a colored precipitate is formed then stop and find out what the cation is.
+If white precipitate forms then continue to add NaOH to it and observe whether the precipitate dissolves.